Non-existence of extremal Sasaki metrics via the Berglund-H\"ubsch transpose: Introduction

-In this paper, we continue studying the Gorenstein case: we produce examples of homotopy spheres and rational homology spheres that do not admit Sasaki extremal metrics in their whole Sasaki-Reeb cones, which are of dimension larger than one.
-The novelty in our approach is that the examples presented here are realized as links of the more general framework of invertible polynomials, that is, weighted homogeneous polynomials $f \in \mathbb{C}\left[x_0, \ldots, x_n\right]$, which are a sum of exactly $n+1$ monomials, such that the weights $w_0, \ldots, w_n$ of the variables $x_0, \ldots, x_n$ are unique and that its affine cone is smooth outside $(0, \ldots, 0),$ {\it i.e.,} $f$ is quasismooth.
-This approach of using invertible polynomials allows us to make use of the Berglund-Hübsch transpose rule of classical mirror symmetry \cite{BH}, whose first use in the context of Sasakian geometry was done in \cite{Go}.
-Recall that the Berglund-Hübsch rule considers an invertible polynomial $f=\sum_{j=0}^n \prod_{i=0}^n x_i^{a_{i j}}$ and defines the transpose or dual polynomial $f^T$ by transposing the exponential matrix $A=\left(a_{i j}\right)_{i, j}$ of the original polynomial, thus $f^T=\sum_{j=0}^n \prod_{i=0}^n x_i^{a_{j i}}$.
-Then one considers the links $L_f(\mathbf{w}, d)$ and $L_{f^{T}}(\tilde{\mathbf{w}}, \tilde{d})$ associated to each of these polynomials.
-We will sometimes say that they are Berglund-H\"ubsch duals to one another.
-The following diagram succinctly summarizes this procedure (see details in Section 3), where BH denotes the Berglund-H\"ubsch transpose rule:
+Our strategy allows us to make use of the Berglund-Hübsch transpose rule of classical mirror symmetry \cite{BH}, whose first use in the context of Sasakian geometry was done in \cite{Go}.
+Recall that the Berglund-Hübsch rule considers an invertible polynomial $f=\sum_{i=0}^n \prod_{j=0}^n x_j^{a_{i j}}$ cutting out an orbifold of degree $d$ in $\mathbb{P}(\bf w)$ and defines the transpose polynomial $f^T$ by transposing the exponential matrix $A=\left(a_{i j}\right)_{i, j}$ of the original polynomial, that is, $f^T=\sum_{i=0}^n \prod_{j=0}^n x_j^{a_{j i}},$ a polynomial that cuts out an orbifold of degree $\tilde{d}$ in $\mathbb{P}(\tilde{\bf w}).$ Then one considers the links $L_f(\mathbf{w}, d)$ and $L_{f^{T}}(\tilde{\mathbf{w}}, \tilde{d})$ associated to each of these polynomials.
+We will sometimes say that these two links are {\it Berglund-H\"ubsch duals} to one another.
+Note that for Brieskorn-Pham polynomials the Berglund-H\"ubsch rule does not produce new data since their exponential matrices are given by diagonal matrices with integer coefficients so this type of polynomials are self-dual.
+This method has proven fruitful in the context of Sasakian geometry, for instance in \cite{CGL} we found conditions for rational homology 7-spheres to preserve the existence of extremal Sasaki metrics under the Berglund-H\"ubsch rule, however in those cases the dimension of the Sasaki-Reeb cone remained constant and of dimension one.
+The following diagram succinctly summarizes the procedure described above (see details in Section 3), where BH denotes the Berglund-H\"ubsch transpose rule: